ryan-ribeiro/ryan-ribeiro/README.md

 Take a look at my highlighted skills and interests:

-- Programming languages: C, Java
+- Programming languages: C, Java, UML
 - Learning about Object-Oriented Programming in Java

 ### 💼 Projects
 Here are some of my projects.
 Feel free to check them out!

-- [Final-Project-C-Language-Sales-Software](https://github.com/ryan-ribeiro/Final-Project-C-Language-Sales-Software) - My final project was made in C language about a pizza company
+- [Final-Project-C-Language-Sales-Software](https://github.com/ryan-ribeiro/Final-Project-C-Language-Sales-Software) - My final project was made in C language about a pizza company, where you can self order pizzas and pay for it using payment forms.

 - [iec2023_1_AeB](https://github.com/ryan-ribeiro/iec2023_1_AeB): This repository contains a collection of introduction projects developed through my college classes, using Python, HTML/CSS, and JavaScript.